Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Global analysis of reactively-coupled Mott memristors: 2D relaxation oscillator

-To convince ourselves that the periodic orbit revealed by figure \ref{Fig28_VO2PA_PhasePortrait} (d)--(f) is both isolated and stable, i.e., a stable limit cycle, we numerically calculated 324 solutions of the same system with the initial condition $(x_0,v_0)$ distributed on a regularly spaced grid that spans across almost the entire allowable $(x,v)$ phase space. $x_0$ is evenly spaced from 0.05 to 0.95, and $v_0$ from 0.06~V to 1.14~V. Orbits that start from within and outside the limit cycle are light and dark gray colored, respectively.
-The results are shown in figure \ref{Fig29_VO2PA_LimitCycle}.
-The phase portrait in figure \ref{Fig29_VO2PA_LimitCycle}(a) offers a sampled view for the flow of this 2D nonlinear system.
+To convince ourselves that the periodic orbit revealed by figure \ref{Fig29_VO2PA_PhasePortrait} (d)--(f) is both isolated and stable, i.e., a stable limit cycle, we numerically calculated 324 solutions of the same system with the initial condition $(x_0,v_0)$ distributed on a regularly spaced (18\texttimes18) grid that spans across almost the entire allowable $(x,v)$ phase space. $x_0$ is evenly spaced from 0.05 to 0.95, and $v_0$ from 0.06~V to 1.14~V. Orbits that start from within and outside the limit cycle are light and dark gray colored, respectively.
+The results are shown in figure \ref{Fig30_VO2PA_LimitCycle}.
+The phase portrait in figure \ref{Fig30_VO2PA_LimitCycle}(a) offers a sampled view for the flow of this 2D nonlinear system.
 It shows that, regardless of its initial condition location, the $(x(t),v(t))$ orbit always settles on the same limit cycle $(\tilde{x}(t),\tilde{v}(t))$ (the blue orbit) after a transient movement.
 If $(x_0,v_0)$ is very close to $Q$, the transient part of the orbit can form many turns of clockwise spiral following the direction field, but the orbit always manage to ``escape'' from $Q$ and becomes a limit cycle encircling it.
-The time series in figure \ref{Fig29_VO2PA_LimitCycle}(b) show that the transient time elapsed until $x(t)$ (or $v(t)$) become periodic, which is a measure of its phase, may vary significantly depending on the initial condition location.
+The time series in figure \ref{Fig30_VO2PA_LimitCycle}(b) reveal that the time elapsed in the transient stage until $x(t)$ (or $v(t)$) become periodic varies across individual solutions, depending on the initial condition $(x_0,v_0)$.
+The distinctive transient time makes the oscillation waveforms asynchronous across individual orbits, which is equivalent of having different oscillation phases.
 However, all the time series settle as oscillations sharing the same period.
+To be precise, the mean (standard deviation) of the oscillation period is 8.621~ns (5~ps), with a coefficient of variation as small as~0.06~\%.
+The minimum and maximum oscillation period are 8.6~ns and 8.626~ns, respectively.
+The robustness of a limit cycle against the initial transient may explain why life is full of relaxation oscillators, including the heartbeat~\cite{VanDerPol28}.